What is your mailing address?

 Would I have my own room?

 Families stay together in the larger rooms.
-Singles will share or be in their own rooms.
+Individuals without children will share or be in their own rooms.

 What does the shelter look like?